-- Subjects are presented according to modules, to which a certain number of credits are allocated. - 2) Each module has a code and a descriptive name, e.g. ACCE 122 Accounting for Education, first-year level, second semester. - 3) Each module has a certain weight, known as a credit. - 4) Each module has to be passed individually. - 5) Programme-specific rules apply (according to the relevant yearbook). - Mode of delivery-specific rules apply (according to the relevant yearbook).
+- 1) Subjects are presented according to modules, to which a certain number of credits are allocated. - Each module has a code and a descriptive name, e.g. RMAT 121 Planning for Emergent Mathematics in Grade R, first-year level, second semester. - 3) Each module has a certain weight, known as a credit. - 4) Each module has to be passed individually. - 5) Programme-specific rules apply (according to the relevant yearbook). - 6) Mode of delivery-specific rules apply (according to the relevant vearbook).